cerner/terra-core/packages/terra-list/docs/List.md

 The Terra List is a structural component to vertically arrange content within list/listitems.

+If a read-only list is desired, set the role prop for the list to 'none', as this will prevent accessibility concerns.

 ## Getting Started

 - Install with [npmjs](https://www.npmjs.com):